13 Tips for Military & Veterans on How to Apply for Scholarships

 After you finish your essay, make sure to proofread what you wrote.

-Then have a friend or family member also look it over.
-Sometimes you can’t always see mistakes in your work.
+Then have a friend or family member also look your essay over.
+Sometimes you can’t always see mistakes in your work and you need a set of fresh eyes.

 When it comes to the application part, make sure you go over that as well to make sure you filled everything out correctly.